typesafedev/hello-immer/readme.md

 const cloneWithSpread = { ...obj, bar: { baz: "bar1" }}
 // cloneWithSpread is still mutable. cloneWithSpread.bar.baz = "bar2"
+// Of course, we can always call Object.freeze() on cloneWithSpread to make it immutable to 1 level

 const cloneWithImmer = produce(obj, draft => {
     draft.bar.baz = "bar1"